-Eatbook is a new Singaporean food site that is changing the way Singaporeans discover food.
-Through beautifully shot Facebook videos and honest undercover reviews, Eatbook has quickly amassed a loyal following who turn to us for new ideas on where to eat when their stomachs start growling.
+Eatbook is a food site that helps Singaporeans discover food.
+Through beautifully shot Facebook videos and honest undercover reviews, Eatbook has amassed a loyal following who turn to us for new ideas on where to eat when their stomachs start growling.

 Eatbook covers everything from food reviews to listicles of food trends to the latest food news.
 A requisite for all our writers is the ability to cook, so we offer a more educated take on food reviews not present in the digital food scene today.

 90% of the places Eatbook writes about are visited anonymously.
 We sometimes accept media tastings as that’s the only way to get a sneak preview or meet the chefs.
 Regardless, we will always declare at the bottom of our articles if it was an undercover review, media tasting, or a piece done in partnership with a restaurant.
 And no matter which, we will: